rjkviegas/skills-workshops/week-1/writing_tests/README.md

 1. First you *arrange* all the preconditions required for your code to run - creating any objects and assigning any variables that you're going to need.
 1. Next, you *act*, or execute the code which needs to be run in order for your assertion to be true.
-1. Finally, you *assert* that something has changed.
+1. Finally, you *assert* that your action has had an effect, or that it returned the expected value.

 ## Exercise 2